Production Parallels: Part 1

 Production meetings and dailies are different from academic seminars, but the principle of organization is the same.
 You need to know what you want to get out of the meeting before you gather everyone together and let the conversation ensue.
 Without clear objectives, a meeting can quickly turn into a time suck that makes everyone wonder why they showed up, or it can splinter into undisciplined tangents of its own, where you’ll find yourself addressing questions that aren’t relevant to most people on the call, or rehashing issues that can be better addressed in one-on-one conversations.

-Encouraging Engagement: Get them talking
+Encouraging Engagement: Get Them Talking

 In a philosophy class, engagement is everything.
 Lecturing about Aristotle’s Nicomachean Ethics for 90 minutes straight is a surefire way to watch students’ eyes glaze over.
 Instead, I’d often break up the lecture with targeted questions or activities that spark debate, draw students out of their shells, and get them grappling with the material on their own terms.
 For example, I might ask, “Think about your strengths and weaknesses for a moment, what is one thing you could improve upon and how might Aristotle’s advice help you improve?”
 Once they start identifying how the theory is relevant to their own lives, they start asking questions and developing a point of view.
 I know they are engaged and I can gauge their understanding of the material.